Universal Upper Bound on Ergotropy and No-Go Theorem by the Eigenstate Thermalization Hypothesis: Abstract

 \section{Abstract}

 We show that the maximum extractable work (ergotropy) from a quantum many-body system is constrained by \emph{local athermality} of an initial state and \emph{local entropy decrease} brought about by quantum operations.
-The obtained universal bound on ergotropy implies that the eigenstate thermalization hypothesis prohibits work extraction from energy eigenstates by means of finite-time unitary operations.
+The obtained universal upper bound on ergotropy implies that the eigenstate thermalization hypothesis prohibits work extraction from energy eigenstates by means of finite-time unitary operations.
 This no-go property implies that Planck's principle, a form of the second law of thermodynamics, holds even for pure quantum states.
-Our result bridges two independently studied concepts of quantum thermodynamics, the second law and thermalization, via \emph{intrasystem} correlations in many-body systems as a resource for work extraction.
+Our result bridges two independently studied concepts of quantum thermodynamics, the second law and thermalization, via \textit{intrasystem} correlations in many-body systems as a resource for work extraction.

 \paragraph{Introduction} At the heart of quantum thermodynamics lies the problem of how thermodynamics emerges from microscopic dynamics.
 Recent advances in quantum control have enabled experimental exploration of this problem~\cite{binderThermodynamicsQuantumRegime2018}.
-Highly controllable isolated quantum systems, such as ultracold atomic gases and trapped ions, offer an ideal platform for experimental tests on the foundations of quantum thermodynamics and statistical mechanics.
+Highly controllable quantum systems with nearly complete isolation from environments, such as ultracold atomic gases and trapped ions, offer an ideal platform for experimental tests on the foundations of quantum thermodynamics and statistical mechanics.
 See Refs.~\cite{langenUltracoldAtomsOut2015,uedaQuantumEquilibrationThermalization2020} for reviews.

 Investigation about whether isolated quantum systems thermalize dates back to von Neumann~\cite{neumann_beweis_1929}.
 Recent experiments have demonstrated thermalization in well-isolated quantum systems~\cite{kaufmanQuantumThermalizationEntanglement2016}.
-Theoretically, the eigenstate thermalization hypothesis (ETH)~\cite{deutschQuantumStatisticalMechanics1991,srednickiChaosQuantumThermalization1994,rigolThermalizationItsMechanism2008} has been proposed as a mechanism for thermalization in isolated systems.
-This hypothesis states that energy eigenstates are thermal per se through the lens of observables.
+Theoretically, the eigenstate thermalization hypothesis (ETH)~\cite{deutschQuantumStatisticalMechanics1991,srednickiChaosQuantumThermalization1994,rigolThermalizationItsMechanism2008} has been proposed as a mechanism for thermalization in isolated quantum systems.
+The ETH states that energy eigenstates are thermal \textit{per se} through the lens of observables.
 The ETH has been numerically verified for several different models~\cite{rigolThermalizationItsMechanism2008,kimTestingWhetherAll2014}.